A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Introduction

 Consider the case $g=1$.
-Then we have $G$ the universal vectorial extension of an elliptic curve $E$, and $V\subseteq G$ a curve.
-Then the theorem says that there are at most finitely many points on $V$ lying in the maximal compact subgroup of $G$.
-This is the result of Corvaja, Masser and Zannier \cite[Theorem 1]{CMZ} mentioned above.
-Their paper was the main motivation for our work.
+Then we have $\E(A)$ the universal vectorial extension of an elliptic curve $A$ and $V\subseteq \E(A)$ is a curve.
+In this case the theorem says that there are at most finitely many points on $V$ lying in the maximal compact subgroup of $\E(A)$.
+This is the result of Corvaja, Masser and Zannier mentioned above.
+Their paper was the main motivation for our work.\\

 We could also ask similar questions about other groups, for instance $\G_m^2$.
-In fact Corvaja, Masser and Zannier already pointed out that there are examples of curves in $\G_m^2$ which have infinite intersection with $S^1\times S^1$ but which are not contained in a translate of an algebraic subgroup.
-In this connection it is perhaps worth noting that the maximal compact subgroup of $\G_m^2$ is semialgebraic, whereas in the case of our $\mathcal G$ above, the maximal compact is rather transcendental.
+In fact, Corvaja, Masser and Zannier \cite[p.228]{CMZ} already pointed out that there are examples of curves in $\G_m^2$ that have infinite intersection with $S^1\times S^1$ but that are not contained in a translate of an algebraic subgroup.
+In this connection it is worth noting that the maximal compact subgroup of $\G_m^2$ is semialgebraic, whereas in the case of our $\E(A)$ above, the maximal compact subgroup is not semialgebraic.
+As further evidence of the transcendental nature of the maximal compact subgroup, we note that in the case that an elliptic curve is defined over the algebraic numbers, the only algebraic points on the maximal compact subgroup of its universal extension are the torsion points.
+This was shown by Bertrand for real points \cite[Théorème 3.1]{Bertrandmaximal} and by Bost and Künnemann \cite[Theorem 3.1.2]{BK} in general.\\

 The requirement in our theorem that $\dim V$ be at most $g$ appears at first sight undesirable.
 But this condition is necessary.
 This can be seen as follows.
-Let $\pi$ be the projection of $\mathcal{G}$ to $\mathcal{E}$ and let $V^{\pi}$ be an irreducible curve in $\mathcal{E}$.
-The inverse image $V = \pi^{-1}(V^{\pi})$ is an algebraic variety of dimension $g+1$ and for each point $p$ of $V^{\pi}$ we can find a point in $\mathcal{C}$ that projects down to $p$.
-Thus the intersection of $V$ with $\mathcal{C}$ is infinite and if $V^{\pi}$ does not lie in a translate of an abelian subvariety the intersection $V\cap \mathcal{C}$ is also not contained in a finite union of translates of universal vectorial extensions strictly contained in $\mathcal{G}$.
+Let $\pi$ be the projection of $\E(A)$ to $A$ and let $V^{\pi}$ be an irreducible curve in $A$.
+The inverse image $V = \pi^{-1}(V^{\pi})$ is an algebraic variety of dimension $g+1$ and for each point $p$ of $V^{\pi}$ we can find a point in $C$ that projects down to $p$.
+Thus the intersection of $V$ with $C$ is infinite and if $V^{\pi}$ does not lie in a translate of an abelian subvariety the intersection $V\cap C$ is also not contained in a finite union of translates of universal vectorial extensions strictly contained in $\E(A)$.\\

+We also point out that Theorem \ref{theorem} implies a theorem about all additive extensions of $A$.
+In order to formulate it, we recall \cite{Brion} that an algebraic variety is anti-affine if the ring of regular functions is trivial.
+Each additive extension $G$ of $A$ is isogenous to a product $G_{\text{anti}} \times \G_a^k$ where $G_{\text{anti}}$ is anti-affine and $k$ is a nonnegative integer.
+The maximal compact subgroup of $G_{\text{anti}}\times \G_a^k$ is $C_{\text{anti}}\times \{0\}$ for $C_{\text{anti}}$ the maximal compact subgroup of $G_{\text{anti}}$.
+So in the investigation of intersections of algebraic varieties with the maximal compact subgroup we can restrict our attention to anti-affine groups.